Istanbul Currency: All You Want to Know about Turkish Lira

 If you’re going to get some exchanged before you come, you could come with 2,000 lira and that could be enough to get you started.

 I recommend you don’t travel with enough cash for your entire trip because it is dangerous.
-If it gets stolen, you’re up a creek without any paddles.
+If it gets stolen, you’re up a creek without a paddle.

-A couple thousand will cover a taxi and dinner at moderate places.
-If you wanted to go to a nice place, you would easily be able to use your credit card.
+A couple thousand will cover a taxi.
+If you wanted to go to a nice place for dinner, you would easily be able to use your credit card.

 If you’re curious about how much you should plan to budget for your time in Turkey, here are some suggestions.
 I do my budgets a little differently than most though.